owendaigle/TRM-server-home-page/jekyll/blog_posts/8 - ddns problems/post.md

 I just set it up on my production network and it seems to work fine.
 It should check the dns every 5 minutes, so if the public ip of the network changes (it rarely does), it should be back up and running within 5 minutes.

 > I know that I should do some more testing before pushing it to production, but I don't want to and at the end of the day it does not really matter if it goes down for a bit because of this as my website is really not that important.
 Also I was already having issues with the previous ddns service meaning lots of downtime.

+# UPDATE
+Two weeks later, it seems to be working fine, so my theory seems to be correct as is the solution I came up with.
+Uptime is very high over the last 2 weeks, in fact according to uptimerobot it is sitting at 100% for the past fortnight.
+Yay!!